This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re on an Outlander tour of Scotland like I was, then you really can’t miss out on a visit to the Highland Folk Museum Outlander location.

-In 2014, the production crew spent a lot of time at this museum, using one of the townships in the series one as a film set.
+The production crew spent a lot of time at this museum, using one of the townships in series one as a film set.
 In Outlander series one episode 5, ‘Rent’, the MacKenzie party stop at one of the MacKenzie Clan villages to collect the rents.

 The good news for Outlander fans is that this village at the Highland Folk Museum is exactly like it was in the series and hasn’t changed one bit.
 So, you will actually feel like you’re walking in Jacobite Scotland as soon as you walk in.